yannick-burkard/greyHeronRecognition/README.md

 - `job_id.txt`: contains batch job ID number
 - `results`: results output by yolov5 framework

-Furthermore subdirectory `greyHeronDetection/detection` contains scripts a script that applies a trained or untrained object detection model to a specified dataset.
+Furthermore, subdirectory `greyHeronDetection/detection` contains a script that applies a trained or untrained object detection model to a specified dataset.
 More details are found in the corresponding `README.md` file